aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 ```

-Pick the one you {ref}`configured in the basics hands on<matsci-pseudos>` (the `SSSP` family) and link the correct pseudopotentials to the calculation using the command:
+Pick the one you pseudos (the `SSSP` family) and link the correct pseudopotentials to the calculation using the command:

 ```{code-block} ipython